Catawissa Creek: Early history

-Modern history
+18th century

 Settlers of European descent arrived on or near Catawissa Creek before 1776.
 The settlers included Alexander McCauley and Andrew Harger.
 McCauley left the area in 1776 and Harger was abducted by Indians.
 The Englishman Thomas Wilson was another early settler in the area.
 He lived in a cave on Catawissa Creek.
 The first mill in Columbia County was built on Catawissa Creek in 1774.
 Two other mills were built on the Creek in 1789 and 1799.

+19th century

 In 1826, a forge was built on Catawissa Creek for making bar iron.
 By the late 1820s, there were plans to build a railroad paralleling Catawissa Creek and connecting Catawissa with Pottsville.
 The Catawissa Railroad, which was built in the 1830s, paralleled Catawissa Creek for part of its course.
 Another railroad that historically paralleled Catawissa Creek was the Danville, Hazleton and Wilkes-Barre Railroad, which was built in 1870.
 A paper mill was established on Catawissa Creek in Catawissa in 1811.
 In the late 19th century a dam was built on Catawissa Creek in Beaver Township.

 In 1886, a bridge known as the Catawissa Creek Bridge was built over Catawissa Creek by Columbia County.
 It was located at what was then Reichard's switch on the Philadelphia and Reading Railway.
 The bridge was destroyed by a flood in 1902, but later rebuilt.
 It was again carried away about 200 ft downstream by ice and flooding on March 7, 1904, although it remained intact despite being carried away.
 The bridge, however, was not rebuilt again in that location.

+20th century

 From the middle of the 19th century until the early part of the 1970s, coal was mined in the eastern portion of the Catawissa Creek watershed.
 The coal was primarily mined in the Jeansville Coal Basin and the Green Mountain Coal Basin.
 The Catawissa Water Company once used water from Catawissa Creek.
 Five drainage tunnels were built in the watershed in the 1930s, and they still discharge acid mine drainage in the 21st century.
 Strip mining has occurred in parts of the watershed, mainly the Catawissa Creek headwaters and the Little Tomhicken Creek sub-watershed.

 While deep mining of coal in the Catawissa Creek watershed ceased in the 1970s, strip mining still continued for some time.
 However, in the 21st century, there are still five mining permits in the watershed and some coal is still extracted from refuse banks.

 Several surveys of Catawissa Creek have been performed by the Pennsylvania Fish and Boat Commission.
 The first one was in 1957.
 There were two more surveys of chemical hydrology in 1966 and 1976.
 In 1997, the commission assessed the creek and its tributaries for usability as fisheries for the first time.